LyokoAPI/LyokoAPIDoc/docs/Events/TowerActivationEvent.md

 ##Calling
 This events has a few parameters you can supply in Call() There are important differences between them, so read carfully.
+*note: It will not be called if the supplied tower isnt activated.*

 ###Call with ITower
 *note: we dont generally recommend this*